hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## P

 ### Peer DID
-They are different from DIDs as they can be created and maintained for their lifecycle without the internet, and will experience no degradation of trust.
+They are specialized DIDs for peer-to-peer relationships.

 ### Peer DID Method
 A rich DID method that has no blockchain dependencies.
 The verifiable data registry is a synchronization protocol between peers.
 See the [Peer DID Method specification](https://github.com/decentralized-identity/peer-did-method-spec).